GeoffOminde/Smart-Sanitation-Management-Platform/README.md

 - **v1.1.0** - Enhanced mobile responsiveness
 - **v1.2.0** - Advanced analytics and reporting

-## Payments backend (demo)

-A small Express demo server is included under `server/` to help test Paystack and M-Pesa integrations.

-Quick start:

-1. Copy `server/.env.example` to `server/.env` and fill your keys (do not commit this file).
-2. Install dependencies and run:

-   cd server; npm install; npm start

-3. The server listens on the port defined in `server/.env` (default 3001).
-It exposes endpoints:
-   - POST /api/paystack/init -> Initialize a Paystack transaction (server-side)
-   - GET /api/mpesa/token -> Get OAuth token from Safaricom sandbox/production
-   - POST /api/mpesa/stk -> Initiate STK Push (M-Pesa)

-During development, the frontend proxies `/api/*` requests to `http://localhost:3001` via `vite.config.ts`.

-Security:
-- Never commit secret keys to source control.
-Use environment variables or a secret manager.

 ---
 **Built with ❤️ for the East African sanitation industry**